Skip to main content

 Year 1 entry

-96-112 points, including a creative subject, from any combination of recognised Level 3 qualifications.
-Consideration will also be given to students without formal qualifications but with evidence of practical art and design experience at an appropriate level.
-Students are invited to bring portfolios where applicable along on applicant days to show creative skills in art and design.
+96-112 points, including a creative subject, from any combination of recognised Level 3 qualifications and a creative portfolio showing skills in your chosen discipline.
+Digital portfolios are accepted but you are given the opportunity to attend a session on campus to discuss your portfolios with our staff.
+Consideration is also given to students without formal qualifications but with evidence of practical subject experience at an appropriate level.

 Non-EU international students who need a student visa to study in the UK should check our web pages on UKVI-compliant English language requirements.
 The University also provides pre-sessional English language courses to help you meet the English language requirements.